Individualized Supervised Practice Pathways (ISPPs)

 Eligibility for Lipscomb's ISPP

-To be eligible for an ISPP at Lipscomb, one must have submitted an acceptable application to Lipscomb's Internship through a previous April national match and been unmatched to any supervised practice program.
-ISPP candidates should meet the minimum application standards of the Lipscomb Internship and be able to secure acceptable and sufficient practicum sites for 1200 supervised hours.
+To be eligible for an ISPP at Lipscomb, one must have submitted an acceptable application to Lipscomb's Internship through a previous national Spring match, interviewed with the Lipscomb selection committee and been unmatched to any supervised practice program.
+ISPP candidates should meet the minimum application standards of the Lipscomb Internship and are expected to follow all requirements as specified within the Handbook if chosen.
 ISPPs will be awarded on a year-by-year basis considering the appropriateness of the applicant, the availability of precepting sites, and the capacity of the Internship Director to manage the additional students.

-Once accepted as an ISPP at Lipscomb, the student will be required to register for non-credit courses in order to have access to Lipscomb's email and blackboard services.
-A $5000 fee is required in addition to personal costs for books, professional dress clothes, transportation and supplies.
+Once accepted as an ISPP at Lipscomb, the student will be required to register for non-credit course NUGR 5010 for fall.
+A $5000 fee is required and attached to this course.
+Other costs will include personal costs for books, professional dress and foodservice attire, transportation and supplies.
 ISPP candidates will be responsible for completing required background checks, drug screens, health/immunization records, and FERPA forms in order to be eligible for the supervised practice experiences.
+Please refer to the information for the Dietetic Internship under Special Programs of the Nutrition website for other program specifics.
+ISPPs are considered the same as the interns except do not participate in the annual FNCE convention unless the individual decides to register and pay for the trip themselves, have fewer program costs and are not required to register for the graduate credit course NUGR 5403.
 Lipscomb is not currently accepting any more ISPPs for this program year.